Freeze-Dried White Peony Root Slices Case Study

 3. Energy Consumption

-The energy consumption was approximately 1.79 kWh per kg of fresh material.
-Based on 244 kg per batch, the estimated electricity use was about 436.76 kWh per batch.
+The energy consumption was 1.12 kWh electricity and 1.51 kg steam per kg of raw material.
+Based on 1,220 kg per batch, the estimated batch energy use was about 1,366.4 kWh electricity and 1,842.2 kg steam per batch.

 What Chinese Medicine Manufacturers Can Learn from This Case

-This China freeze-dried white peony root slices project shows that medicinal material freeze-drying equipment should be evaluated by real drying performance, process control, and energy cost.
+This China freeze-dried white peony root slices project shows that medicinal material freeze-drying equipment should be evaluated by real drying performance, process control, cold trap capacity, electricity use, and steam consumption.

 Product Form Matters